How to Include us in Your Will

 A Residuary legacy is a gift of all or part of your net estate (what remains after all taxes, specific gifts and the cost of administering the estate have been paid).
 This type of legacy should be expressed as a percentage or share of your estate.

-Is it possible to appoint the RSPB as my executor?
+Is it possible to appoint the RSPB as executor of my Will?